 Elevation: 4200m on top of Dead Woman’s Pass; 3600m at camp

-Everyone had warned me about Day 2 and oh boy everything they said about Day 2 was true.
+Everyone had warned me about Day 2 of the Inca Trail and oh boy everything they said about Day 2 was true.
 It was a true test of both mental and physical strength and determination.

 We were woken up at 4:30am to get ready for breakfast at 5:10am and leave by 5:30am.
 It was a day of hiking up and down two mountains both at 4000m+.
 We hiked for about 3-4 hours in the morning to the top of Dead Woman’s Pass.
 It was a slow and painful ascend due to the thin air and rainy weather, but having conquered Dead Woman’s Pass is probably the biggest accomplishment on the trek.
 The mountain is named that way because the hills look like a woman lying down facing up with two breasts.
 Don’t worry, nobody died there.

 We explored a few ruins along the way

 Little did I know that it was going to start raining and that made downhill extremely slippery and hard.
 I actually slipped and fell and injured my arm the first 20 min of downhill.
 Good thing our guides had band-aid and pain killer with them and literally walked down with me to the bottom of the mountain.

 Lunch never felt so good after 3 hours of uphill and 2 hours of downhill.
 However that was only half way to our camp.
 We had to hike up another really steep hill for 1.5 hours after lunch, rest, then hike 1.5 hours down in the rain.

 The elevation make hiking uphill extremely difficult as we struggled to breathe, but going downhill was equally challenging due to the slippery rocks and steep steps.
 I don’t think I’ve been so happy in my life to finish a day hike and get the warm welcome by our porters back at camp!